tfukui95/tor-experiment/README.md

 ![](https://github.com/tfukui95/tor-experiment/blob/master/.PNG)
 *Data Source: https://svn.torproject.org*
 The above shows the structure of a cell, where the top is the control cell structure and the bottom is the relay cell structure.
 The control cell contains three parts: CircID, CMD, and DATA.
 CircID is the circuit identifier which specifies which circuit is being referred to.
 CMD is the command to be done, and DATA is the payload, which contains specific instructions for the command.
+There are three types of control commands: padding, create/created, and destroy [5].
+Padding is a command used to keep a

 ## References
 [0] "Somehting importatn", somebody. [link to page](http://somepage.txt)